-The EU will continue to provide climate finance to developing countries after 2012 and will in particular support the most vulnerable developing countries, including the small island developing states, the least developed countries and Africa, in adapting to the consequences of climate change.
+The EU continues to provide climate finance to developing countries, supporting in particular the most vulnerable developing countries, including the small island developing states, the least developed countries and Africa, in adapting to the consequences of climate change.

 For the medium to long term, developed countries have jointly pledged to mobilise climate finance of $100 billion a year by 2020 and the EU remains fully committed to this goal.
 This money should come from a wide variety of sources and depends on meaningful mitigation action and transparency on implementation by developing countries.

 The EU considers that both public and private flows are indispensable elements of climate finance.
 Further efforts must be made to mobilise alternative sources of climate finance and private contributions.
 International climate finance should be used as a lever to incentivise climate-resilient and low-carbon investments, complementing domestic resources in developing countries.

 The EU and its Member States have set out their strategies and approaches for mobilising scaled-up climate finance as a contribution towards meeting the developed countries' commitment for 2020.
 This will be an 'iterative process', meaning that scaling up climate finance will go hand-in-hand with solid preparatory work in both developed and developing countries.